karel-brinda/Phylign/readme.md

 <a href="https://brinda.eu/mof">
     <img src="docs/logo_wbg.svg" align="left" style="width:100px;" />
 </a>
-MOF-Search is a pipeline for BLAST-like search across
+Pipeline for BLAST-like search across
 <a href="https://doi.org/10.1371/journal.pbio.3001421">all pre-2019 bacteria from ENA</a>
 on standard desktop and laptops computers.
 MOF-Search uses